 Professionally, my career has been relatively classic, though a bit diverse: I see that as a positive.
 I’ve had the good fortune to discover different cities and cultures; to work in different industries; and to speak different languages.
-Today I’m building technology related to trading, learning about the markets, and trying to decipher market behavior; the financial markets have intrigued me since I was 10 years old.
+Today I’m building technology related to trading, investing in start-ups, learning about the markets, and trying to decipher market behavior; the financial markets have intrigued me since I was 10 years old.
 I remember digging through the newspaper looking at a million little lines across a folded page too big for me to hold.
-I had to lay it across my kitchen table, it all seemed so serious.
+Spread across the kitchen table, it all seemed so serious.
 I remember searching for the 52 week high/lows and being contrarian even then; ‘paper trading’ for a reversal.

 Markets hold up a mirror, often a convoluted kaleidoscope to our culture of money; trying to understand something so universal can only be personally enriching.
-Sharing a small part of my adventure is my objective here.
-I hope you find something interesting.
+My objective here, has been to share a small part of that adventure.
+I hope you find something interesting, amusing, and maybe enriching.

 Personally, I’ve a lovely daughter who has picked-up on her father’s passion for technology.
 She is, and has been, my priority for over a decade, and I’ve never had a more rewarding challenge.

 Intellectually, I have a natural tendance to “dabble“: psychology, art, software and hardware development, management, and Neuroscience.
 I cut my losses quickly in medical school after having assassinated, tortured, and observed, way too many genetically modified rats.
 I published though, some interesting work on neurotransmitters and hypothesized on fascinating subjects from Tourettes syndrome to Post-traumatic Stress Disorder (PTSD).
 Here’s an example… Finding solutions to life’s little mysteries has always been fundamentally rewarding.